Immigration Lawyer Chicago/ Resources/ Immigration Insights/ Filing USCIS I-129: Premium Processing Time for E-3 Visa

 Both new E-3 visa employers and current employers applying for E-3 extensions can apply for premium processing.
 If you are changing employers, you can quickly transition in the 15 days it takes to do premium processing.
 You just need to file a change of status on your existing visa.

-The immigration lawyers at Scott D. Pollock & Associates P.C. have over 30 years of experience in immigration law.
+As an established immigration law office in Chicago, IL, Scott D. Pollock & Associates P.C. has over 30 years of experience in immigration and naturalization law.
 We are well-versed in the latest updates USCIS has implemented for E-3 visa holders.
 If you have any questions about USCIS premium processing, your visa status, or other immigration-related topics, reach out to us today.
 You can call us at 213.444.1940 or fill out an online contact form.
 We look forward to hearing from you!

 View Similar Articles